 Patient Financial Services handles insurance verification and authorization for medical procedures, billing and collection on accounts; as well as many other patient-related financial functions.
-Patient Financial Services also has counselors to assist patients who have financial need or other difficulty with their medical bills.
+Patient Financial Services also has customer service associates that assist patients who have financial needs or other difficulty with their medical bills.
 The PFS employees are customer service oriented and important members of the health-care team.

 Due to the large number of Physician shadow requests only those that meet the criteria will be considered.
 Thank you.

 A physician, or medical doctor, leads the medical team in caring for patients as the primary health-care provider.
 A doctor diagnoses and treats diseases and conditions.

 The physician shoulders the highest degree of responsibility of coordinating the patient’s medical treatment.
 This includes analyzing symptoms and conditions to determine care which will yield the best possible results and recovery.

 The job shadowing student will be allowed to visit with a physician regarding education and career path required for the line of work, tour areas in which a physician might work and witness the physician and patient interaction.

 *Preference will be given to students who have who have taken the MCAT, applied for medical school programs at the University of Nebraska Medical Center or have other academic pre-med sponsorships.

 *If you have already spoken with a physician and made arrangements for shadowing, please indicate the name of that physician when submitting your request.